Cendoray/MVC-Quiz/README.md

 # MVC-Quiz
-This is a C# project done for school which uses the MVC architectural pattern in order to create a quizzing website
+This is a C# project done for school during my fourth semester which uses the MVC architectural pattern in order to create a quizzing website